lake-wg/app-profiles/draft-ietf-lake-app-profiles.md

 The CBOR map MUST NOT include the following elements defined for the EDHOC_Information object: "session_id", "uri_path", "initiator", and "responder".

 The CBOR map MAY include other elements defined for the EDHOC_Information object.
-These also comprise the new parameters defined in {{sec-parameters-edhoc-info-object}} of this document.

 Furthermore, consistent with {{Sections 8 and A.1 of RFC9528}} and with {{Section 5.4 of RFC8613}}, the following applies: